sanger-tol/hifi-trimmer/README.md

 Options:
   -p, --prefix TEXT               Output prefix for results.
 Defaults to the
                                   basename of the blastout if not provided.
-  -b, --bam FILENAME              If blastout file has no read length field, a
-                                  BAM file of reads to get read lengths -ml, --min_length_after_trimming INTEGER
+  -ml, --min_length_after_trimming INTEGER
                                   Minumum length of a read after trimming the ends in order not to be discarded